ilammy/ilammy.github.io/_drafts/birth-of-a-patch.md

 [![RAIL issue screenshot from FreeRDP's bugtracker](/images/2018-11-11/01-issue.png)](https://github.com/FreeRDP/FreeRDP/issues/4984)

 For real,
-FreeRDP should have had this feature years ago but it doesn't.
+FreeRDP should have had this feature ages ago but it doesn't.
 Displaying remote application icons is important, but _no one cared about it_